louisd13/STK-ATC/README.md

 ### Menu

-As we want our visually-impaired challenger to be as independant as possible, we had to understand how the menu navigation and selection was working.
-Our objective was to get the name of the widget the player is hovering upon.
-Then we wanted to give the title of the screen that we are on at the changing of screens.
-Our challenger wanted to be able to only navigate with the keyboard and no mouse.
+As we want our visually-impaired challenger to be as independent as possible, we needed to understand how the menu navigation and selection worked.
+Our objective was to get the name of the widget the player is hovering over.
+Then, we wanted to give the title of the screen when a new screen was initialized.
+Our challenger wanted to navigate using only the keyboard, with no mouse.

-The game is composed of many screens and sometimes dialog screens (stk-code\src\states_screens) which all have different layouts and elements.
-Most of the clickable / selectable elements of the screens are made from a GUI class called Widget in the (src/guiengine) directory.
-Many more specific widgets were then made from this base class and all had different behaviour and purposes in (src/guiengine/widgets) directory.
-At first we thought we could just output the tag of a widget in this base class which would then spread to the whole game screens unfortunately a lot of weird behaviours were created from such modifications.
+The game consists of many screens and sometimes dialog screens, located in `stk-code/src/states_screens`, which all have different layouts and elements.
+Most of the clickable or selectable elements of the screens are made from a GUI class called Widget in the `src/guiengine` directory.
+Many more specific widgets were then made from this base class, all having different behaviors and purposes, located in the `src/guiengine/widgets` directory.
+At first, we thought we could simply output the tag of a widget in this base class, which would then spread to all game screens.
+Unfortunately, this approach created many weird behaviors.

-That is why it was necessary to understand as much as possible the working of the game menu navigation.
-We made many printf to the terminal to understand when the focus function was called and added booleans so that we output via speech the name of the widget when necessary.
-The screen names were outputted from functions and files in the (stk-code\src\states_screens).
+Therefore, it was necessary to understand the workings of the game menu navigation as thoroughly as possible.
+We used many printf statements to the terminal to understand when the `focused()` function (see the "further improvements" section) was called and added booleans to output via speech the name of the widget when necessary.
+The screen names were output from functions and files in the `stk-code/src/states_screens` directory.

-This menu navigation is far from being perfect as they are many different screens but it is sufficient for the basic task of launching a race.
+This menu navigation is far from perfect, as there are many different screens, but it is sufficient for the basic task of launching a race.

-To further improve we can modify the xml files of the screens (stk-code\data\gui\screens) and add or modify the text attribute of any button which could then be retrieved by the TTS system.
+To further improve, we can modify the XML files of the screens (`stk-code/data/gui/screens`) and add or modify the text attribute of any button, which could then be retrieved by the TTS system.

+**Further improvements**
-For further improvements files and functions to check :
+Files and functions to check :
-Widget.hpp :
+**Widget.hpp** :
 - virtual EventPropagation focused(const int playerID, bool printout = true, bool changed_ribbon = true) where we actually use the TTS function.

-RibbonWidget.hpp : check the all the calls of "void updateSelection(bool to_print = true)" which is a function that calls the focused function just above or any other function that calls this function.
+**RibbonWidget.hpp** : check all the calls of "void updateSelection(bool to_print = true)" which is a function that calls the focused function just above.
+Other functions may calls this function aswell.

+**states_screens directory**
-Check how the screens are made with what kind of widgets and add a text attribute to a widget in the xml corresponding file if necessary.
+Check how the screens are made with what kind of widgets to adapt and add a text attribute to a widget in the xml corresponding file if necessary.

+Tuning the booleans according to the screens or adding logic to some calls would allow a better experience, even if it is not really future-proof for upcoming game updates.

 ### Track relative position

-In order for our player to understand his position on the track we used the getRelativeDistanceToCenter() function from the TrackSector class (stk-code\src\tracks\track_sector.hpp) which give a float number between -1.0 and 1.0 according to how far the kart is from the middle of the track.
-It returns 0 if you are perfectly at the middle, -1.0 if you are at the far left of the track and 1.0 at the far right.
+In order for our player to understand their position on the track, we used the `getRelativeDistanceToCenter()` function from the `TrackSector` class (`stk-code/src/tracks/track_sector.hpp`).
+This function returns a float number between -1.0 and 1.0, indicating how far the kart is from the middle of the track.
+It returns 0 if the kart is perfectly in the middle, -1.0 if it is at the far left of the track, and 1.0 if it is at the far right.
+This was implemented inside the `void Kart::update(int ticks)` function, which includes a significant portion of our race modifications.

 ### Additionnal Guidance

-Even with this track relative position information it was still challenging to understand where to go and at where the kart was aiming at.
-Inspired by the AI (or bot) implementation of supertuxkart we reused the findNonCrashingPoint_player() function (stk-code\src\karts\controller\skidding_ai.hpp).
-This function gives the point relative to the point the kart is actually at where the kart would stay on track if going in a straight line towards it.
-By retrieving aswell the front of the kart coordinates we can then compute the angle the front of the kart should aim at to stay on track.
-A function in the get_direction.hpp file : "int aimDirection(float kartX, float kartZ, float frontX, float frontZ, float aimX, float aimZ, float deg_low, float deg_high)" in "stk-code\src\utils\get_direction.hpp" returns a integer between 1 and 4 according to where the kart aims at and a threshold of degrees.
+Even with this track-relative position information, it was still challenging to understand where to go and where the kart was aiming.
+Inspired by the AI (or bot) implementation of SuperTuxKart, we reused the `findNonCrashingPoint()` function (`stk-code/src/karts/controller/skidding_ai.hpp`) with a new one `findNonCrashingPoint_player()`.
+This function determines the point, relative to the kart's position, where the kart would remain on track if it continued in a straight line towards that point.
+By also retrieving the front coordinates of the kart, we can compute the angle the front of the kart should aim at to stay on track.
+A function in the `get_direction.hpp` file: `int aimDirection(float kartX, float kartZ, float frontX, float frontZ, float aimX, float aimZ, float deg_low, float deg_high)` in `stk-code/src/utils/get_direction.hpp` returns an integer between 1 and 4 according to where the kart aims and a threshold of degrees.

 ### Additional ambiant sounds